krishgoel/arduino-drumpads/README.md

 # Arduino drum pads
 > Complete

+> Please note that I made this project in 9th grade and things have changed a lot since, if there's something missing or not explained, please feel free to hit me up

 I designed e-drums eliminating the MIDI and middleware requirements that require close to none setup and make it more cost-effective using the Arduino Uno.

 ## The components